Explore the medications listed in our database.

 - macrolide antibiotics (e.g., clarithromycin, erythromycin)

-- medications that suppress or modulate the immune system, including medications to treat cancer and other medications used to treat MS (e.g., beta-interferon, glatiramer acetate, natalizumab, mitoxantrone)
+- medications that suppress or modulate the immune system, including medications used to treat MS (e.g., beta-interferon, glatiramer acetate, natalizumab, mitoxantrone)

 - quinolone antibiotics (e.g., ciprofloxacin, norfloxacin, ofloxacin)